As coronavirus cases grow, Pennsylvania eyes later primary | Times Leader

 Pennsylvania’s five-month-old mail-in ballot law lets any voter cast a ballot by mail.
 But Everett said usage of mail-in ballots will far exceed earlier projections of 20% because of the coronavirus.

-Boyle said he supports mailing a ballot to each registered voter, and that more steps may be necessary in the coming weeks to help people vote by mail if it becomes clear that allowing an in-person vote on June 2 is a threat to public safety.
+Boyle said he supports mailing a ballot to each registered voter, and that more steps may be necessary to help people vote by mail if it becomes clear that allowing an in-person vote on June 2 is a threat to public safety.

-He would not say specifically how it will be enforced by police, however.
+Amid lobbying by interest groups and others, Wolf’s administration is sorting through nearly 10,000 waiver requests from his order that non-life-sustaining businesses close, Community and Economic Development Secretary Dennis Davin said.

-Wolf has already asked residents to stay home, even before he ordered non-life-sustaining businesses to close to avoid spreading the virus, and Levine has even discouraged parents from letting their children have play dates.
+Davin insisted lobbying wasn’t heavy and that he would not listen to personal appeals to him to overturn a particular businesses’ non-life-sustaining categorization.

-Amid heavy lobbying by interest groups, Wolf’s administration is sorting through nearly 10,000 waiver requests from his order that non-life-sustaining businesses close, Community and Economic Development Secretary Dennis Davin said.
+The Wolf administration’s only consideration is health and safety, as dozens of employees in Davin’s department and lawyers in the governor’s office review requests for a waiver, Davin said.